aeternity/protocol/channels/ON-CHAIN.md

 participants.
 More information regarding authentication can be found [here](./authentication.md)

-In the ideal case, all on-chain transactions get authenticated by all participants, implying that there are no disagreements.
+In the ideal case, all on-chain transactions gets authenticated by all participants, implying that there are no disagreements.
 These operations can be committed immediately and will generally override all operations initiated unilaterally.